Features you’re used to from Feast

 - Flexible grid archive options in Customizer

-- Strategic areas for ads and opt-ins: before header, inside header, primary sidebar, secondary sidebar, after entry widget, footer widgets
+- Strategic areas for ads and opt-ins: inside header, primary sidebar, secondary sidebar, after entry widget, footer widgets

 - Built-in Featured Posts widget with flexible options